 - Completed Expression of Interest application including requested documentation

 - Attestation submitted confirming that the following has been reviewed or completed:

 - CLEAR Webinar: Introduction to Regulatory Governance Webinar: Foundations

 - CLEAR Webinar: Introduction to Regulatory Governance Webinar: The Roles and Responsibilities of a Board Member

 5. Running for a Seat on Council

-The campaign period starts June 1 and ends August 31.
+The campaign period starts June 1.
 Campaign expenses incurred are not eligible for reimbursement.

 The use of CARNA letterhead or logo on campaign materials is prohibited.

 CARNA, as it moves to a single regulatory mandate, no longer holds “member events”.

 CARNA encourages candidates to follow pandemic public health measures when considering any activities.